znopp/WYR/README.md

 - [x] Set permissions for slash commands

 For now, there are no other features planned.
-If you would like to see something added, make a request on Discord: Nik#9121
+If you would like to see something added, make a request on Discord: @znopp

 ## Bugs to fix